Open Source · AGPL v3 · Community Project

 Deployment Risk Atlas

-Risk-scored national EdTech systems with one-click FRIA generation.
+Risk-scored national EdTech systems with one-click FRIA first-draft generation.

 IntelligenceMay 2026